-Cloud-based contact center solutions offer considerable benefits in terms of resources and strategy development.
+Cloud-based call center solutions offer considerable benefits in terms of resources and strategy development.

-They also provide agents with a flexible work environment, where they can access services anywhere with an internet connection.
+They also provide agents with a flexible work environment.

-Cloud contact centers are hosted on an internet server.
-Given that all inbound and outbound customer communications are handled from this server, no physical infrastructure is needed and the cost related to resources implementation is reduced.
+Cloud call centers are hosted on an internet server.
+Given that all inbound and outbound customer communications are handled from this server, no physical infrastructure is needed and the cost related to resource implementation is reduced.